kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 ## Inputting Timelines
 Before a query is performed, each input is mapped to a timeline.
 Every input -- whether events from a stream or table or facts in a table -- can be mapped to a timeline without losing the important temporal information, such as when events happened.
-Events become discrete timelines -- values happening at the time of each event.
+Events become discrete timelines, with the value(s) from each event occurring at the time of the event.
 Facts become continuous timelines, reflecting the time during which each fact applied.
 By losslessly representing all kinds of temporal inputs, timelines allow queries to focus on the computation rather than the kind of input.